 PERSONNEL 5331

-1 Insurance Benefits for Employees
+1 Insurance Benefits f or Employees

 2

-3 Newly hired employ yees are eligible for ins urance benefits offered by the District for the
+3 Newly hired employ yees are eligible for inst urance benefits offered by the District for the

-4 particular bargainin g unit to which an emp loyee belongs.
+4 particular bargaining g unit to which an empl loyee belongs.

 5

-6 A medical examinat tion at the expense of th ne employee may be required, if the employee elects to
+6 ne employee may be required, if the employee elects to

-7 join the District hea Ith insurance program a after initially refusing coverage during the "enrollment
+7 • 1 0 after initially refusing coverage during the "enrollment

-8 period".
-An eligible e employee wishing to discontinue or change health insurance coverage must
+8 1 1 0 discontinue or change health insurance coverage must

-9 initiate the action by y contacting the person nel office and completing appropriate forms.
+9 initiate the action by contacting the personi nel office and completing appropriate forms.

-10
+10 at a second seco

-11 Anniversary dates of f the health insurance p policy for the District shall be June 1 st through May
+11 f the health insurance p policy for the District shall be June 1 st through May

-12 $31^{st}$ .
+12 31^{st} .

 13

 14

-15
+15 0.4.0.704.3.504

 16 Legal Reference: § 2-18-702, MCA Group insurance for public employees and officers

 17 § 2-18-703, MCA Contributions

-18
+18 D 11 TT

-19 Policy History:
+19 Policy History: 2005

-20 Adopted on: Febr uary 2007
+20 Adopted on: Febru uary 2007

 21 Revised on:

-PERSONNEL 5333

-1 Holidays

-2

-3 Holidays for certified staff are dictated in part by the school calendar.
-Temporary employees

-4 will not receive holiday pay.
+PERSONNEL 5333 1 Holidays 2 3 Holidays for certified staff are dictated in part by the school calendar.
+Temporary employees 4 will not receive holiday pay.
 Part-time employees will receive holiday pay on a prorated basis.

-5

-6 The holidays required for classified staff, by are according to the current collective bargaining

-7 agreement.

-8

-9 When an employee, as defined above, is required to work any of these holidays, another day

-10 shall be granted in lieu of such holiday, unless the employee elects to be paid for the holiday in

-11 addition to the employee's regular pay for all time worked on the holiday.
+5 6 The holidays required for classified staff, by are according to the current collective bargaining 7 agreement.
+8 9 When an employee, as defined above, is required to work any of these holidays, another day 10 shall be granted in lieu of such holiday, unless the employee elects to be paid for the holiday in 11 addition to the employee's regular pay for all time worked on the holiday.
+12 Wilson and of the above half days falle on Consider the fall and Manday will not be a half days 13 When one of the above holidays falls on Sunday, the following Monday will not be a holiday.

-12 XXI

-13 When one of the above holidays falls on Sunday, the following Monday will not be a holiday.

 14 When one of the above holidays falls on Saturday, the preceding Friday will not be a holiday.

-15 16 When a haliday accours during a pariod in which vacation is being taken by an ampleyee, the

-17 When a holiday occurs during a period in which vacation is being taken by an employee, the holiday will not be charged against the employee's annual leave.
+15 16 When a holiday occurs during a period in which vacation is being taken by an employee, the 17 holiday will not be charged against the employee's annual leave.
 18 nonday will not be charged against the employee's annual leave.

-19

-20

-21 Legal Reference: § 20-1-305, MCA School holidays
+19 20 21 Legal Reference: § 20-1-305, MCA School holidays 22 23 Policy History: 24 Adopted on: February 2007 25 Revised on:

-22 3 20 1 coc, men and men and constraints

-23 Policy History:

-24 Adopted on: February 2007

-25 Revised on: